emily-bytes/emily-bytes/README.md

 >## **About Me** 🔥
 - Hi, I'm Emily (she/her) and I was raised internationally in Korea, Japan, Germany, and the US.
 However, I consider Seattle my home since I've lived here the longest.
 After serving in the military as a Behavioral Health Consultant and Therapist, I decided to move back to Washington and change careers.
-Within the past year, I have successfully completed Programming Boot camp and earned a Certificate in Computer Science Fundamentals at Seattle University.
+Within the past year, I have successfully completed Programming Boot Camp and earned a Certificate in Computer Science Fundamentals at Seattle University.
 I had the pleasure of exploring operations and networking with Code Fellows during the summer and am now enrolled in the Master of Science in Computer Science Program at SU.
 I am a life-long student and won't miss out on an opportunity to expand my knowledge!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=emily-bytes&layout=compact&theme=radical&hide=Ccard_width=800)](https://github.com/emily-bytes/github-readme-stats)

->## **What I'm Working On** 🧑‍💻
-- CompTIA Network+
-- CompTIA Security+
-- Chat-App project with encryption in C++

->## **What I'm Learning** 📖
-- Python
-- Bash Scripting
-- Powershell

->## **More About Me** ✨
-- I'm a ...
-- Gamer
-- Twitch Streamer
-- PC Enthusiast

 >## **PC Specs** 💖
 - AMD Ryzen 9 5950X CPU